123JackCole/createMovieLists/README.md

 # TMDB Movie List Creator & Website Scraper

-This script automates the creation and updating of movie lists on The Movie Database (TMDB).
+This script automates the creation and updating of movie lists on (The Movie Database (TMDB))[https://www.themoviedb.org/].
 I mainly use these lists as import lists on [Radarr](https://radarr.video/).
 Using TMDB lists for importing media is not yet supported by [Sonarr](https://sonarr.tv/), so the script currently only is for movies, not shows.
 This could change if Sonarr adds support in the future.

-The script scrapes movie titles and release years from various film distributor websites, then uses the TMDB API to:
+The script scrapes movie titles and release years from various film distributor websites, then uses the [TMDB API](https://developer.themoviedb.org/docs/getting-started) to:

     Authenticate a TMDB user.